Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Abstract

 \section{Abstract}

-Natural language often describes events in different granularities, such that more coarse-grained (goal) events can often be decomposed into fine-grained sequences of (step) events.
-A critical but overlooked challenge in understanding an event process lies in the fact that the step events are not equally important to the central goal.
-In this paper, we seek to fill this gap by studying how well current models can understand the essentiality of different step events towards a goal event.
-As discussed by cognitive studies, such an ability enables the machine to mimic human's commonsense reasoning about preconditions and necessary efforts of daily-life tasks.
-Our work contributes with a high-quality corpus of (goal, step) pairs from a community guideline website WikiHow, where the steps are manually annotated with their essentiality w.r.t. the goal.
-The high IAA indicates that humans have a consistent understanding of the events.
-Despite evaluating various statistical and massive pre-trained NLU models, we observe that existing SOTA models all perform drastically behind humans, indicating the need for future investigation of this crucial yet challenging task.
+Natural language expresses events with varying granularities, where coarse-grained events (goals) can be broken down into finer-grained event sequences (steps).
+A critical yet overlooked aspect of understanding event processes is recognizing that not all step events hold equal importance toward the completion of a goal.
+In this paper, we address this gap by examining the extent to which current models comprehend the essentiality of step events in relation to a goal event.
+Cognitive studies suggest that such capability enables machines to emulate human commonsense reasoning about preconditions and necessary efforts of everyday tasks.
+We contribute a high-quality corpus of (goal, step) pairs gathered from the community guideline website WikiHow, with steps manually annotated for their essentiality concerning the goal by experts.
+The high inter-annotator agreement demonstrates that humans possess a consistent understanding of event essentiality.
+However, after evaluating multiple statistical and large-scale pre-trained language models, we find that existing approaches considerably underperform compared to humans.
+This observation highlights the need for further exploration into this critical and challenging task.\footnote{The dataset and code are available at \url{http://cogcomp.org/page/publication_view/1023}.}